Understanding the Swiss Business Visa Landscape

 Do I need separate visas for Switzerland and other European countries if I'm attending multiple business meetings?

-No, Switzerland's participation in the Schengen Area means a Swiss business visa grants access to all 26 Schengen countries.
-However, Schengen rules require you to apply through the country that is your "main destination"—where you'll spend the most time.
+No, Switzerland's participation in the Schengen Area means a Swiss business visa grants access to all 29 Schengen countries.
+However, Schengen rules require you to apply through the country that is your main destination, where you'll spend the most time.
 If you're spending equal time in multiple countries, apply through the country you'll enter first.
 Your itinerary must clearly demonstrate the multi-country business purpose.
 When applying through Swiss authorities, include invitation letters and meeting confirmations from all countries you'll visit.
 The 90-day limit applies to total Schengen stay, not per country.
-For example, 30 days in Switzerland + 30 days in Germany + 30 days in France = full 90-day Schengen allowance used.
+For example, 30 days in Switzerland plus 30 days in Germany plus 30 days in France equals the full 90-day Schengen allowance used.

 Your Strategic Roadmap to Swiss Business Success